Majin Buu: Appearances

-In Dragon Ball Z
+In Dragon Ball

-Before the events of Dragon Ball, the evil warlock Bibidi resurrected Majin Buu, a being that existed "solely to slaughter and destroy," and within a few years, they destroyed hundreds of planets.
-Buu even killed two of the five Supreme Kais who govern the universe and absorbed another two, including their leader, the Grand Supreme Kai, which dulled his destructive nature and turned him into his current form.
+Before the events of Dragon Ball, as revealed in Dragon Ball Daima, Majin Buu came into being when Bibidi commissioned the Demon World witch Marba to create a being that existed "solely to slaughter and destroy."
+Within a few years, taking credit as Buu's creator, they destroyed hundreds of planets.
+Buu later reached the world of the Kais where he killed two of the five Supreme Kais who govern the universe.
+Their leader, the Grand Supreme Kai, and his apprentice, the Southern Supreme Kai, attempt to fight Buu despite being weakened from dealing with a separate threat earlier.
+Buu manages to absorb the two Supreme Kais, but the absorbed Grand Supreme Kai's influence dulls the Majin's destructive nature and turned him into his current form.
 But Buu was still too ferocious even for Bibidi to control, resulting in the Majin being temporarily sealed and moved to their next target, Earth.
-But the last surviving Supreme Kai took advantage of this to kill Bibidi with Buu sealed away on Earth.
-In the present day, Bibidi's clone, Babidi, makes it his goal to revive Buu, which the surviving Supreme Kai plans to prevent by killing him.
+But the last surviving Supreme Kai, Shin, kills Bibidi to prevent Buu from being freed and remain sealed away on Earth.
+In the present day, Bibidi's cloned son, Babidi, makes it his goal to revive Buu, which Shin intends to prevent by killing him.
 He underestimates the power of Goku and Vegeta, and their spent energy results in Majin Buu's quick revival.
 When Babidi threatens to re-seal him, Buu begins to obey his orders and destroys and kills everything and everyone in sight to get Piccolo, Trunks and Goten to come out of hiding.
 That is until Goku asks him why he lets Babidi boss him around, leading to Buu killing him, however he continues his mischief and destruction, unaware that what he is doing is wrong.